-Pannus, or chronic superficial keratitis, is a progressive inflammatory disease of the cornea.
+Pannus, or chronic superficial keratitis, is a progressive inﬂammatory autoimmune disease of the cornea.
 Common clinical signs include pigmentation (brown discoloration), vascularization (blood vessel in-growth) and opacification (haziness) of the cornea.
 These corneal changes may lead to scarring and may progress to severe visual impairment or blindness in severe cases.
-Active disease may result in discomfort.
+Active disease may also result in discomfort.

-3. Immunological factors are believed to contribute.
+- Immunological factors are believed to contribute.
 Pannus is considered a form of an autoimmune disease, in which the body directs an inappropriate immune response against the tissues of the cornea.

 There are three categories of therapy:

-Potential complications associated with the use of these medications include, but are not limited to, inﬂammation of the pink tissue (conjunctivitis) and corneal ulceration,-corneal mineralization; some of these complications can lead to blindness if not promptly addressed.
+- Beta-irradiation has been used when medical therapy alone is insufficient.
+Potential complications associated with the use of these medications include, but are not limited to, inﬂammation of the pink tissue (conjunctivitis) and corneal ulceration, corneal mineralization; some of these complications can lead to blindness if not promptly addressed.